taniagmangolini/awesome_kreport_charts/README.md

 Create awesome charts for kreports (kraken-style reports).
 The following charts are available: sankey and sunburst.
 It is possible to show all domains, or select some domain to show (Viruses, Bacteria, Archaea or Eukarya).
-You can also to apply filters such as minimum reads/contigs and exclude taxons.
+You can also apply filters such as minimum reads/contigs and exclude taxons.

 To know more about kreports: https://ccb.jhu.edu/software/kraken/MANUAL.html#output-format